Mileage allowances 2026: employer obligations towards Urssaf

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated April 2026 — The scale of mileage allowances (IK) is published each year by ministerial decree and constitutes the legal reference for reimbursing employees and managers who use their personal vehicle for professional purposes.
-In 2026, several points deserve particular attention: the revaluation of the car scale, the extension of the 20% increase to plug-in hybrid vehicles, and the new documentary requirements expected in the event of an Urssaf inspection.
+The scale of mileage allowances (IK) is published each year by ministerial decree and constitutes the legal reference for reimbursing employees and managers who use their personal vehicle for professional purposes.
+In 2026, several points deserve particular attention: the car scale being carried over (unchanged since 2023, so no revaluation), the 20% increase reserved for fully electric vehicles only, and the proof requirements enforced by Urssaf during an inspection, unchanged but strictly applied.

 The mileage allowance is the mechanism allowing an employer to reimburse, free of social security contributions and income tax, the costs incurred by an employee or manager to use their personal vehicle in the context of professional activity.